mvolkmann/MyUnixEnv/notes/Go01-Overview.md

 Russ Cox previously worked on Plan 9.
 Ian Taylor previously worked on the GCC compiler.

+To get a sense of the timeline for Go, it is useful to see some key dates.
 Go was officially announced in November 2009.
 Go 1.0 was released in March 2012.
 Go 1.10 was released in February 2016.